slogsdon/Fable.Template.JavaScriptLibrary/README.md

 ### F# source files

 The template only contains two F# source files: the project (`.fsproj`) and a source file (`.fs`) in `src` folder.

+### Test project

+In `./test`, a small Fable app is present to test the project using [Mocha](https://mochajs.org), a JavaScript testing framework capable of testing against Node.js and browsers.
+Mocha only needs to know where the built test files are in order to ru,n but if you're interested in changing some of the default behavior (e.g. changing the reporter to `dot` or the test interface to `tdd`), be sure to visit [Mocha's documentation](https://mochajs.org/#table-of-contents) for more information.

 ## License